BIGDATA2015-AIIDA-EXTENSION/AiiDA-Docker/RUN.md

 the ip address is going to change if you restart you container!

-if you restart container then you also need to run `service sshd restart`
+if you restart container then you also need to run `service ssh restart`

 remember about commands: docker ps, start, stop, run, inspect